Microsoft 365 Copilot Chat

 Microsoft Teams

-• Use your approved UNC System Office Microsoft work account.
+• Confirm that you are signed in with your UNC System Office Microsoft work account.

-• Use Copilot Chat as a support tool, not a final authority.
+Use Copilot Chat as a support tool, not a final authority.
+Review outputs carefully, verify important information, and do not enter, paste, upload, or expose Tier 3 data in AI tools.

 Prompt Examples